Mzwa1080/Playing-With-Matches/publish-your-code-to-the-web.md

 > In this task, you'll use a special feature of GitHub to publish your work to the web.

-Now we're going to publish your work to a website using [GitHub Pages](https://pages.github.com/), so that you can easily demo your work.
+Now we're going to publish your work to a website using [GitHub Pages](https://pages.github.com/), so that you can demo your work.
 If you have a git branch called `gh-pages` in a repository that you have pushed to GitHub, GitHub will publish the static HTML, CSS, and JavaScript for you at at `<username>.github.io`.
 You can use this for any static content, but not for applications that require a server.

 ## Branches